follperson/follzam/pull_request_template.md

-This is my submission for ASSIGNMENT NAME.
+This is my submission for ASSIGNMENT NAME (put the name in the title too!).
 I have checked the files changed in this pull request, and it contains only the code I wrote for this assignment, not any other assignments.

 I discussed this assignment with the following students: NAMES